-Forced outage modeling for thermal resources will use annual EFORd values (based on the EFORd equation as defined by NERC GADS4), forced outage durations, and outage events sourced from NERC GADS (or equivalent) data provided by Participants.
+Forced outage modeling for thermal resources will use annual EFORd values (based on the EFORd equation as defined by NERC GADS3), forced outage durations, and outage events sourced from NERC GADS (or equivalent) data provided by Participants.
 For thermal resources that do not submit such data, an average forced outage rate will be applied based on size, technology type, Fuel Type and resource age.
 At a minimum, the most recent five years of historical NERC GADS (or equivalent) data will be considered in the LOLE Study.
 The models will be updated every Year to reflect the latest outage rates.

-In accordance with the Tariff, planned outages for thermal resources will not be modeled in the LOLE study.
+, Planned outages for thermal resources will not be modeled in the LOLE study.
 All thermal resources will be modeled as available at any given hour if the Qualifying Resource is not on a forced outage.